Prussian Regiment (France)

 The Prussian Regiment (Régiment de Prusse) was a foreign regiment of the French Imperial Army formed in late 1806 and made up by Prussian prisoners of war.
-Though it only served for a short time, the regiment saw service in the Peninsular War, but was disbanded in 1813 following the 1813 reorganisation of the foreign regiments.
+The regiment saw service in the Peninsular War and was disbanded in 1813 following the 1813 reorganisation of the foreign regiments.

 Formation

-The Prussian Regiment was ordered to be formed on 13 November 1806 by means of a letter from Marshal Berthier on behalf of Napoleon I to Prince Isenburg.
+The Prussian Regiment was ordered to be formed on 13 November 1806, at the end of the Prussian campaign of the War of the Fourth Coalition, by means of a letter from Marshal Berthier on behalf of Napoleon I to Prince Isenburg.
 Napoleon instructed Isenburg to select officers for the new foreign regiment from Prussian prisoners of war, while non-commissioned soldiers were to be selected from Prussians who had deserted the Prussian Army.
 The Regiment was formed as an infantry regiment with three battalions; however, the exact organization is not known, and it may have been formed as a light infantry regiment or a line infantry regiment.

 The formation of the Prussian Regiment took place at Leipzig between November and December 1806.
 The recruiting poster for the Prussian Regiment was drafted by Isenburg and read: Valiant warriors, rally to the standards of Napoleon the Great and follow his steps which will guide you to victory and immortal renown.
 The Prussian Regiment was quickly formed and Isenburg was promoted to Brigade General (Général de Brigade) on 16 December 1806.